A Note on Somewhere Positive Loops of Contactomorphisms: Introduction

 \section{Introduction}

-A subset $A$ of a cooriented contact manifold $M$ is called \emph{immaterial}\footnote{The notion was introduced in \cite[Section~7]{uljarevic2023selective}.} if there exists a contractible loop of contactomorphisms $\varphi_t: M\to M$ whose vector field $X$ points in the positive direction (of the contact distribution) on $A$.
+A subset $A$ of a cooriented contact manifold $M$ is called \emph{immaterial}\footnote{The notion was introduced in \cite[Section~7]{uljarevic2023selective}.} if there exists a contractible loop of contactomorphisms $\varphi_t\colon M\to M$ whose vector field $X$ points in the positive direction (of the contact distribution) on $A$.
 The property of being immaterial is clearly related to orderability, a well studied phenomenon in contact geometry originally introduced in \cite{eliashberg2000partially}.
-Namely, a contact manifold $M$ is non-orderable if, and only if, all of its subsets are immaterial.
-The existence of non-orderable contact manifolds shows that immaterial subsets are non necessarily small in the sense of contact squeezing or contact displaceability.
-Indeed, the whole contact manifold $M$ (within itself) cannot be squeezed into a smaller subset or displaced from itself, although the whole $M$ is immaterial if non-orderable.

-The only immaterial subset in dimension 1 is the empty set.
-This is in contrast with dimensions greater than 3 where every compact subset of a Darboux chart is immaterial \cite[Lemma~7.3]{uljarevic2023selective}.
+Namely, a contact manifold~$M$ is non-orderable if, and only if, all of its subsets are immaterial.
+The existence of non-orderable contact manifolds shows that immaterial subsets are not necessarily small in the sense of contact squeezing or contact displaceability.
+Indeed, the whole contact manifold~$M$ (within itself) cannot be squeezed into a smaller subset or displaced from itself, although the whole $M$ is immaterial if non-orderable.
+The only immaterial subset in dimension 1 is the empty set.\footnote{{Here, we prove the claim for $\mathbb{S}^1$.
+It is enough to show that a point $p\in\mathbb{S}^1$ is not immaterial.
+Let $\varphi_t\colon \mathbb{S}^1\to \mathbb{S}^1$ be a loop of contactomorphisms that is positive at $p$.
+Then, the degree of the map $\gamma\colon\mathbb{S}^1\to \mathbb{S}^1$, $t\mapsto \varphi_t(p)$ is positive.
+(This can be seen by counting elements of $\gamma^{-1}(\{p\})$ with signs.)
+Therefore, $\{\varphi_t\}_t$ cannot be contractible.}} This is in contrast with dimensions greater than 3 where every compact subset of a Darboux chart is immaterial \cite[Lemma~7.3]{uljarevic2023selective}.

+{The results of this note can be seen as contributions to questions regarding the size in contact geometry.
+These questions are quite delicate (as evident from work by Eliashberg--Kim--Polterovich \cite{eliashberg2006geometry}) and have been an active research area over the last two decades.
+Our first result (Theorem~\ref{thm:complement-big}) is formulated in terms of selective symplectic homology \cite{uljarevic2023selective}, while the second (Theorem~\ref{thm:tau}) is expressed using recently introduced contact quasi-measures \cite{djordjevic2025quantitative}.
+The contact quasi-measures from \cite{djordjevic2025quantitative} are strongly inspired by Entov--Polterovich's construction of (symplectic) quasi-measures \cite{EP06} using spectral invariants from \cite{oh2004construction}.
+See \cite{Ent14} or \cite{polterovich2014function} for a more detailed historical account.}

+{A central role in this paper is played by \emph{contact Hamiltonian Floer homology}, introduced in~\cite{merry2019maximum} by proving a maximum principle for slopes that are allowed to be general contact Hamiltonians (instead of constants in $\mathbb{R}$ as common in symplectic homology theory).
+The cases where the contact Hamiltonian (i.e., the slope) is positive \cite{seidel2008biased} or Reeb-invariant \cite{ritter2016circle} were known prior to \cite{merry2019maximum}.
+The theory of contact Hamiltonian Floer homology was further developed in \cite{djordjevic2023quantitative, uljarevic2022hamiltonian} and in \cite{cant2023shelukhin, cant2024remarks} with independent contributions.}